Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Learning Neural Transport for Keypoint-Guided Optimal Transport

 where $a_+=\max\{a,0\}$.
 Let $\phi^*$, $\psi^*$ be the optimal solution of Eq.~\eqref{eq:dual}, then the optimal transport plan $M\odot\pi^*$ of Eq.~\eqref{eq:l2_reg_kpg} satisfies

 \end{theorem} Equation~\eqref{eq:dual} is an unconstrained optimization problem \textit{w.r.t.} continuous functions $\phi,\psi$.
-We use neural networks $\phi_{\theta},\psi_{\theta}$ to parameterize $\phi,\psi$ respectively and use mini-batch stochastic gradient descent to optimize $\theta$.
-Specifically, in each iteration, we sample mini-batch samples from $\bm{p},\bm{q}$, calculate the objective function in Eq.~\eqref{eq:dual} on the mini-batch samples, compute gradient \textit{w.r.t.} $\theta$ using backpropagation, and update $\theta$ by gradient descent.
+We parameterize $\phi,\psi$ using neural networks $\phi_{\theta},\psi_{\theta}$ respectively and utilize mini-batch stochastic gradient descent to optimize $\theta$.
+Specifically, in each iteration, we sequentially sample mini-batch samples from $\bm{p},\bm{q}$, calculate the objective function in Eq.~\eqref{eq:dual} on the mini-batch samples, compute gradient \textit{w.r.t.} $\theta$ using backpropagation, and update $\theta$ by gradient descent.
 Such a mini-batch-based optimization process enables the keypoint-guided optimal transport model to scale to the distributions supported on a larger number ($m$ and $n$) of samples, because we only need a mini-batch of samples to calculate the objective function in each iteration.
-Once the optimization process is completed, we can recover the optimal transport plan by Eq.~\eqref{eq:prim_dual_solution}.
+Once the optimization process is completed, the optimal transport plan is recovered by the strong duality in Eq.~\eqref{eq:prim_dual_solution}. {It is worth noting that due to the inevitable optimization gap in non-convex network training and the finite capacity of network approximations, the recovered plan $(M \odot \pi^*)$ may not satisfy marginal constraints.
+Despite this, $(M \odot \pi^*)$ reflects the coupling relationship between source and target domain samples.
+We next treat the recovered values in Eq. \eqref{eq:prim_dual_solution} as unnormalized coupling weights to build neural transport strategies for transporting source domain data to target domain.}